Cristóbal Mendoza: Personal life

 Mendoza moved to Barinas from Caracas in late 1796, where he married Juana Mendez Mendoza Briceño.
 He was widowed shortly after, and in the early nineteenth century, he remarried Maria Regina Montilla of Pumar, a relation of Jose Ignacio of Pumar.
 He had been widowed a second time by 1810.
 On 14 August 1811, Mendoza married for the third time to Gertrudis Buroz Tovar.
 Mendoza procreated 17 children.

 Two of his grandsons emigrated to Cuba under Spanish rule and fought for the independence of the island during the Ten Years War (1868–1878).
 Cristóbal Mendoza Durán, who worked as journalist in Camagüey, later joined the Liberating Army and Carlos Manuel de Cespedes, in appreciation of his intellectual and moral values, appointed him Foreign Secretary of the first government of the Republic of Cuba in Arms.
 His brother Tomás, who was also a journalist and who in the ranks mambises acted as assistant secretary of General Manuel de Quesada.
 Both Cristóbal and Tomás Mendoza gave their lives on the battlefields of Cuba.

-Other descendants of Cristobal Mendoza include Eugenio Mendoza, Eduardo Mendoza Goiticoa, Lorenzo Mendoza and Leopoldo López.
+Other descendants of Cristóbal Mendoza include Eugenio Mendoza, Eduardo Mendoza Goiticoa, Lorenzo Mendoza and Leopoldo López.